-The message is powerful with storytelling to match in exploration of duty versus shared humanity based on authentic incidents from the first year of WWI.
-Even cynics should be impressed by where this proudly old-fashioned pic is headed.
-Pic should do encouraging business on the Continent and beyond.
+The message is powerful with storytelling to match in “Merry Christmas,” an exploration of duty versus shared humanity based on authentic incidents from the first year of WWI.
+Even cynics, who might find the idea of enemies celebrating Christmas together a bit too tidy a theme, should be impressed by where this proudly old-fashioned pic is headed: A final reel with multiple resonances for the current world.
+Salutary example of a trilingual pan-European co-production in which the pooling of thesps and resources makes perfect sense will open across Europe Dec.
+14. Pic should do encouraging business on the Continent and beyond.